 All students, staff and faculty who have no previous experience in animal care are required to take mandatory training prior to conducting research or teaching.
 To access the training modules, please contact the Animal Care Coordinator.

 Applications must be received in full to be presented to the committee for review.
 All new protocols for teaching must first be reviewed by the Pedagogical Merit Review Committee (PMRC) before they are presented to the ACC.
 If the PMRC does not recommend it, it will not be passed to the ACC for review.
 Occupational Health & Safety (OH&S) will also review the Hazard Assessment Form included in the application prior to review by the ACC.
-Therefore, all new protocols are due a minimum of 3 weeks prior to the next ACC meeting.
+All new protocols are due three weeks prior to the first day of January, April, August, or November.

-Complete the appropriate application below and submit it to the ACC coordinator, Constance Sheriff.
+Complete the appropriate application below and submit it to the ACC coordinator.

 Contact us

-Please contact the ACC Coordinator, Constance Sheriff, with any questions or concerns about animal care applications.
+Please contact the ACC coordinator with any questions or concerns about animal care applications.